TheOathMan/Godot-Google-Play-Store/README.md

 # Godot Android PlayStore Plugin
 This plugin is based on this [implementation](https://github.com/godot-sdk-integrations/godot-google-play-billing), I combines in-app purchases, subscriptions, and in-app store reviews in one plugin.
-The billing version used is 8.0.0.
+The upgrade to billing version 8.0.0 was made independently, so keep in mind that this version is not thoroughly tested.
+Because of that, I recommend using the original plugin for in-app purchases and subscriptions if you don't need the review feature.

 ## How to setup
 * Make sure the addons folder plugin is at `res://addons`.